-And while acne — a skin condition that occurs when hair follicles under the skin become clogged — affects upward of 95 percent of U.S. teens each year, between 40 and 50 million U.S. adults also suffer from it.
+And while acne — a skin condition that occurs when hair follicles under the skin become clogged — affects upward of 95 percent of U.S. teens each year, the American Academy of Dermatology says between 40 and 50 million U.S. adults also suffer from it.

-While frustrating, with proper medication, acne typically begins to go away after two to three months.
+While frustrating, with proper medication, breakouts typically begin to go away after two to three months.

 Other types of acne can be more stubborn.
 For many, acne papules fall into this category.
 The good news is that there are various treatment options for those struggling with acne.

-Papules form when oil and skin cells clog a pore, causing a blockage called a comedo — or comedones, if there are multiple.
+Papules form when oil and skin cells clog a pore, causing a blockage called a comedone — or comedones if there are multiple.
 The oil lodged in the skin feeds bacteria.

-The resulting lesion is a papule, also called a pimple or zit.
+According to the Merck Manual definition of acne vulgaris, the resulting acne lesion is a papule, also called a pimple or zit.